 Here is a brief introduction to the education system in the UK, including primary schools, secondary schools, and university preparation in the UK.

-The British education system may seem bewildering at first glance, but it is based on long-lived traditions and follows a strict code of rules.
+The British education system may seem bewildering at first glance, but it’s full of tradition and strict rules.
 Education principles differ slightly in the four countries which constitute the UK, so we will provide you with the basic information on school institutions.

 Give your child the gift of language with Rosetta Stone!
 One of the world's leading online language learning websites has a range of courses and resources for young learners!
 With over plenty of languages to choose from, with Rosetta Stone you'll soon find the right course for your child.